Brewer219/osticket-prereqs/README.md

 ## <h6>Next Process: Install and Configure MySQL Server</h6>
-## 1. Locate 'mysql-5.5.62-win32.msi' and initiate installation folder and begin the installation process.
+## 1. In this process for this discrepancy  I went back to my "osTicket-Installation-File folder that unzip and inside I located 'mysql-5.5.62-win32.msi' and initiate installation and begin the installation process.

   <details><summary>See screenshots</summary>